Mr-Fusion/BrickBreak/README.md

 ## Power-ups

-Power-ups randomly spawn when a brick is destroyed, and will slowly fall to the bottom of the screen.
+Power-ups have a random chance to spawn when a brick is destroyed, and will slowly fall to the bottom of the screen.
 Catch one to activate its effects!
 The power-up effects are color-coded:

 __White:__ Awards Bonus Points